Bobby Bell

-Bobby Lee Bell Sr. (born June 17, 1940) is an American former professional football player who played as an outside linebacker and defensive end for the Kansas City Chiefs.
-He is a member of the Pro Football Hall of Fame, the College Football Hall of Fame, and was a member of the Chiefs' team that won Super Bowl IV against the Minnesota Vikings.
+Bobby Lee Bell Sr. (born June 17, 1940) is an American former professional football player who was a linebacker and defensive end for the Kansas City Chiefs of the American Football League (AFL) and the National Football League (NFL).
+He played college football for the Minnesota Golden Gophers.
+Bell is a member of the Pro Football Hall of Fame, College Football Hall of Fame, NFL 100th Anniversary All-Time Team, and played on the Chiefs' team that won Super Bowl IV.
+Paul Zimmerman described him as the first, and prototype, size and speed linebacker.

-High school career
+Early life

+Bell was born on June 17, 1940, in the segregated city of Shelby, North Carolina.
+When he was six years old, he was asleep in the family home, owned by the textile mill employing his father, when it caught fire.
+His mother, Zannie Lee Bell, broke free from those trying to restrain her from going into the collapsing building, where she crawled on the floor to his bedroom and pulled him out to safety.
+Bell had a scar on his head from this incident the rest of his life.
+Bell's father, Pink Lee Bell, worked in various jobs at the town's textile mill.

-Bell excelled in several sports at a then-segregated Cleveland High School in Shelby, North Carolina.
+Bell excelled in several sports at a then-segregated Cleveland High School in Shelby, where he was coached by John Weston in football.
+He was scouted by the Chicago White Sox for baseball at 16 years old, but his father wanted him to finish school.
 In his first two years of high school, he played six-man football, playing under center at the position of halfback.
-During his junior year, his school converted to playing as an 11-man team where Bell played quarterback.
-He would receive All-State honors in football.
-Bell claimed to be a better baseball player (7-19-21, KFAN Dan Barreiro show).
+During his junior year, his school converted to playing as an 11-man football team, where Bell played quarterback.
+He would receive All-State honors in football at both halfback and quarterback.